Overview of Agile Values And Principles

-Having discussed the 4 values and 12 principles of Agile Manifesto, it is quite evident that focus on customer gratification has garnered success to the agile businesses across the globe.
-The Agile approach has practically proven to be effective not limiting to the software industry, but across many different industries.
+Having discussed the 4 values and 12 principles of the Agile Manifesto, it is quite evident that focus on customer gratification has garnered success for agile businesses across the globe.
+The Agile approach has practically proven to be effective, not limiting to the software industry but across many different industries.

 So, it’s time to change the value system of your businesses and inculcate the principles of the manifesto to bring in an agile culture.
 Make your businesses Agile-public!